Traveling and Bed Bugs

 Before you leave, take a little time and look around the web for reviews on your destination.
 Keep in mind to look at any complaints and the dates, the hotel may have since taken care of the problem.
-You can also check out any potential hotels or destinations on the Bed Bug Registry at https://www.bedbugregistry.com/
+Also Bed Bug Registries offer historical data so you can check out any potential hotels or destinations on the Bed Bug Registry at https://www.bedbugregistry.com/

 Bed bug adults are reddish/brown in color and roughly the size of an apple seed (or tick).
 Bed bug nymphs are about 1/32 inch and can be translucent or red if they have just fed.
 Bed bug eggs are tiny, similar in size to dust, white/clear and hard to see without magnification, especially on light colored surfaces.
 Bed bug fecal spots (droppings) are black dot looking marks of dried bed bug excrement, similar to ground black pepper.
 They will shed their skin 5 times before reaching adulthood, which can take anywhere from 5 to 8 weeks, and with each molt bed bugs will require a blood meal.
 Before young bed bugs shed their skin and grow, castings are yellowish in color.

 Once arriving at a hotel room, place all of your belongings in the bathroom (safe zone) while you begin your bed bug investigation.
 Bed bugs are not contained to just the bed.
 Your inspection should include mattress, box spring, headboard, nightstand, furniture in the room, mirrors, artwork, around the outlets, and luggage racks looking for the indicators listed above.

 - Inspect the luggage stand (where the straps attach to the metal bars) and put your bag up on the stand away from the wall.
 If you wanted to go a very safe route, storing your bags and belongings in the bathtub overnight would be best.